On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 At the top of the stars leading from the river was a shower for rinsing, but the river water

-opportunities to drive enormous vehicle for precisely that reason.
-I mean, there were a lot of
+to drive enormous vehicles for precisely that reason.
+I mean, there were a lot of two-in-one

-two-in-one opportunities as tour bus operator and guide and I'd be good at the guide part for
+opportunities as tour bus operator and guide and I'd be good at the guide part for sure right up

-sure until the passengers all began hating me for stranding us in tight spots all over the place.
+until the time the passengers all began hating me for stranding us in tight spots again and again.

 The back-up beeping of one of these concealed vehicles was shrill and set the campground